 A free trial is available to evaluate ShiftLeft using the ShiftLeft CLI.
 For a complete end-to-end experience, download the ShiftLeft CLI and try it with our test application within minutes.
 Click here to start a free trial and get more info.
 To ensure that you have the most optimal experience, we are limiting the trial to our test application only.
 Over the next several weeks, we will be working to make our pipeline robust to onboard other apps.
 At that time, integration using the Jenkins plugin will also be available as an option for trying ShiftLeft.
 If you’d like to be notified when we are ready to start accepting custom apps, please fill out the contact form.

 ShiftLeft currently supports all applications or microservices written in Java.
-The microagent is infrastructure agnostic: it can run on virtual machines, containers, unikernels, and bare-metal--any platform that can run the JVM.
+The microagent is infrastructure agnostic: it can run on virtual machines, containers, unikernels, and bare-metal-any platform that can run the JVM.
 ShiftLeft will continue to add support for other programming languages on a regular basis.
-Please watch our Product section (link to “Product” page) for updates.
 To provide us with your input on how to prioritize support for other languages, Click here.

 The ShiftLeft Microagent is a small agent that is instrumented into the JVM.
 It is informed by the application’s Security DNA thereby only observes specific flows that are deemed of interest (either because they are vulnerable, or dealing with sensitive data, etc.).
 This results in a more accurate and smaller observation set for the microagent, reducing its computation and memory footprint.
 In addition, the microagent uses optimizations in storing collected data in-memory which reduces network load while communicating with the ShiftLeft service.
 In summary, the ShiftLeft Microagent is “micro” because it requires much less memory, network and computation resources than other traditional agents used in application performance monitoring or security solutions which typically insert observation hooks in a blanket manner for all functions or a given set of functions.